mlflow/mlflow/docs/source/pipelines.rst

 MLflow Pipelines is an opinionated framework for structuring MLOps workflows that simplifies and standardizes machine learning application development and productionization.
-MLflow Pipelines makes it easy for data scientists to follow best practices for creating production-ready ML deliverables, allowing them to focus on utilizing their expert knowledge to develop excellent models.
+MLflow Pipelines makes it easy for data scientists to follow best practices for creating production-ready ML deliverables, allowing them to focus on developing excellent models.
 MLflow Pipelines also enables ML engineers and DevOps teams to seamlessly deploy these models to production and incorporate them into applications.

-MLflow Pipelines provides predefined production-quality pipeline templates for common ML problem types, such as regression & classification, and MLOps tasks, such as batch scoring.
+MLflow Pipelines provides production-quality :ref:`Pipeline Templates <pipeline-templates>` for common ML problem types, such as regression & classification, and MLOps tasks, such as batch scoring.
 Pipelines are structured as git repositories with YAML-based configuration files and Python code, offering developers a declarative approach to ML application development that reduces boilerplate.

 MLflow Pipelines also implements a cache-aware executor for :ref:`Pipeline Steps
 <steps-key-concept>`, ensuring that steps are only executed when associated :py:ref:`code or